 Set the tread in place, snapping the planks together if you're using two of them.
 Cut the nosing to the proper length and set it in place on the edge of the step, either overlapping the tread or snapping onto it depending on the nosing.
 Make sure everything fits and then remove the tread and nosing for gluing.

 Step 5: Glue and Fasten the Tread

 Spread glue liberally on the back of the tread, starting with the rear one if you're using two planks.
 Set the treads in place and snap them together and then press down to seat the adhesive.
-Drive fasteners in the four corners of each plank and along the back edge of the rear one where they will be covered by the riser.
+Drill pilot holes and drive screws in the four corners of each plank and along the back edge of the rear one where they will be covered by the riser.

 Step 6: Install the Stair Nose

-When using nosing that overlaps the tread, do not drive fasteners into the tread.
+When using nosing that overlaps the tread, do not drive screws into the tread.
 It needs to be decoupled from the nosing so it can expand and contract independently.